Kia Sorento: Australia

 The facelifted Sorento debuted in Australia in January 2024, with variants and powertrain options remain unchanged from the pre-facelift model.
 In October 2025, the Hybrid and Plug-in Hybrid powertrains became available for the S, Sport and Sport trims.

+The 3.5-litre V6 petrol was dropped from the range in 2026 to meet New Vehicle Efficiency Standard (NVES) emissions targets.

 New Zealand

 The fourth-generation Sorento was launched in New Zealand on 15 September 2020, in four trim levels: LX, EX, Deluxe and Premium.
 At launch, it is powered by a 2.2-litre CRDi turbocharged diesel.
 In March 2021, the Hybrid and Plug-in Hybrid powertrains were added to the lineup, both powertrains were available in EX and Premium trims.

 Middle East

 The fourth-generation Sorento was launched in the GCC markets in March 2021.
 There are two powertrains are available; 2.5-litre and 3.5-litre petrol engines.
 It is offered in three trim levels; LX, Mid and EX1.

 The facelifted Sorento was launched in February 2024.